romanowski/blog/neo4j.md

 # Connected and immutable data are better off with Neo4j

 [Somewhere, XX-2015]
-Migrating from SQL to Neo4j in a new release of TTT, has helped to add time-independent data management and simplified business logic thanks to better expressiveness of highly-connected data in graph database.
+Migrating from SQL to Neo4j in a new release of TTT, has helped to add time-independent data management,  simplified business logic and open for new connections-in-time features thanks to better expressiveness of highly-connected data in graph database. [bla bla - how much I can say about this project here?]

 ## Problem: